-Prior to Naseba, Scott served in senior management positions in seven different international cities: Tokyo, Sydney, Shanghai, Hong Kong, Monaco, Barcelona, and London.
+Over the past 25 years, Scott has served in senior management positions in eight different international cities: Tokyo, Sydney, Shanghai, Hong Kong, Monaco, Barcelona, London and Dubai.

 While at the University of California, Scott was elected President of the Berkeley College Republicans.
 During his Presidency the club grew to the second largest College Republican club in America.

 Scott has 20 years of international management experience, has grown, managed and trained teams from more than 50 nationalities and he has been involved facilitating billions of dollars in business deals.

 Over five years, he lived and worked in Japan and passed the highest level in Japanese-Language Proficiency exam (1 kyu).